 The following steps are involved to wire a transfer switch for a portable generator:

-- Change the transfer switch switches from Line to Generator.
-Check to check if the generator is supplying power to the circuits you’ve chosen.
+9. Change the transfer switch switches from Line to Generator.
+Check to see if the generator is supplying power to the circuits you’ve chosen.

 How to Choose the Best Transfer Switch for Portable Generator -Buying Guide